meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 ```

 ::: warning
-As no specific schema is enforced at indexing, the filtering engine will try to coerce the type of `value`.
+Since Meilisearch does not enforce a specific schema when indexing data, the filtering engine will try to coerce the type of `value`.
 This can lead to undefined behavior when big floats are coerced into integers and reciprocally.
-For this reason, it is best to have homogeneous typing across fields, especially if numbers tend to become large.
+For this reason, it is best to have homogeneous typing across fields, especially when dealing with large numbers.
 :::

 ### Filter operators